ACTIVE CUSTOMERS

 Lastly, we have the Inverted Duchess Pleat

-Next to the Mid Pleat, we have the Top Tacked Two Prong drapery pleat.
-Two prong pleats have FULLNESS than a three prong pleat, requiring less fabric, and are considered a more modern take on the traditional pleated drapery style.
+Next to the Mid Pleat style, we have the Two Prong Top Tacked drapery pleat.
+Two prong pleats have less FULLNESS than a three prong pleat, requiring less fabric, and are considered a more modern take on the traditional three prong pleated drapery style.

 Moving along to the second pleat sample in our set...